Welcome back to Estling.

 Hello fellow lakers!
 We are so excited that the lake will be fully open this summer and we need your help.
 In order for the lake community to run smoothly, we have several paid positions we are hiring for this summer.

 If you or your child are interested in lifeguarding, here are the parameters for being able to be a guard at Estling Lake:

 - 16 or over

 - Must be Open Water certified (not just pool certified.)
-(Attached are details for an upcoming Open Water certification class through the YMCA and another through Lake Mohawk.)

 - Must be certified in CPR/First Aid

 - Hours include 1-5:30 daily starting June 26-September 5.

 - Schedule and number of hours will vary per week and are flexible to work around other commitments.

 - Additional hours may be available coaching swim lessons (position TBD.)

 There were several of you that mentioned you might have a child who would want to lifeguard.
 We have a need and it would only be a walk/bicycle ride to work.